 Now, says Nguyen Khac Vien, the policy adopted by the Fifth Congress is "better balanced"; the stress is no longer on the rapid building of the material and technical bases of socialist production, but rather on "the satisfaction of the pressing needs of the population."
-To achieve this, it is necessary, by all means, fully to exploit "the existing productive capacities and material bases" (i.e., somehow get the peasants to produce, the workers to work, and the professionals and technicians who have not fled Vietnam, to cooperate).
-The building of the material and technical bases of socialism is "conditioned by the development of agriculture, the production of daily consumer goods and of goods for export."
-This will permit the development of heavy industry "later."
-For the present, attention will be given to completing current projects, rather than investing "enormously" in new heavy industrial projects.
-With regard to the socio-economic reconstruction of the South, the task will be pursued, "but at a progressive pace, safe step by safe step."
-The same production of the socio-economic reconstruction of the South, the task will be pursued, "but at a progressive pace, safe step by safe step."
+To achieve this, it is necessary, by all means, fully to exploit "the existing productive capacities and material bases" (i.e. somehow get the peasants to produce, the workers to work, and the professionals and technicians who have not fled Vietnam, to cooperate).
+The building of the material and technical bases of socialism is "conditioned by the development of agriculture the production of daily consumer goods and of goods for export."
+This will permit the development of heavy industrial projects with regard to the socio-economic reconstruction of the South, the task will be pursued, "but at a progressive pace, safe step by safe step" 38

-Concretely, in the New Economic Policy, special attention will be given to the production of foodstuffs: rice (16 million tons), and especially soya beans (300,000 tons, as against 32,000 in 1980) which are an important source of protein, as well as an important commodity exported to Eastern Siberia and the Soviet Maritime Provinces.
+Concretely, in the New Economic Policy, special attention will be given to the production of foodstuffs: rice (16 million tons) and especially soya beans (300,000 tons, as against 32,000 in 1980) which are an important source of protein, as well as an important commodity exported to Eastern Siberia and the Soviet Maritime Provinces.
 With regard to light industries, Ho Chi Minh City, Hanoi, Haiphong, and Danang will be major production centers, for internal consumption as well as exports.
-The order of listing, with Ho Chi Minh City (formerly Saigon) ranked first, is interesting.
-With regard to heavy industries, priority will be given to energy.
-Energy output is to be tripled by the completion of three big Soviet-financed projects-Pha Lai (600,000 KW), Da River (2 million KW), and Tri An (320,000 KW)-by increasing coal production to 10 million tons, and, with Soviet assistance, activating the exploration of oil in the South and natural gas in the North.
-Lastly,
+The order of listing, with regard to heavy industries, priority will be given to energy.
+Energy output is to be tripled by the completion of three big Soviet-financed projects-Pha Lai (600,000 KW), Da River (2 million KW), and Tri An (320,000 KW)-by increasing coal production to 10 million tons, and, with soviet assistance, activating the exploration of oil in the South and natural gas in the North.
+Lastly, special attention will be given to the development of transport, particularly in the North where, in contrast to the South, it is rudimentary.